kluwerreuk21954/kluwerreuk21954/README.md

-The Maracanã Stadium in Rio de Janeiro, Brazil, is one of the most iconic soccer venues in the world, hosting numerous historic matches and events.
+Brazil holds the record for the most World Cup victories, with five titles in 1958, 1962, 1970, 1994, and 2002.